CJRicciardi/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation - where is bjj most populer in the US, where is real estate the best value

-2. Trend related to the news
+2. Trend related to the news - I've done a real good job of blocking most news sources, and filtering the news out of my life.

 3. Who does that?

 4. Answering a question people care about